MSR SuperFly

 ASSEMBLY

-Easy as easy can be to assemble and use:
+Easy as easy can be:

 Screw the plastic mount collar all the way down the threads.

-Slip the plastic collar over the canister.
+Slide the plastic collar over the canister valve.

 Tighten the stove down, holding the collar in place, until flush with the canister.